ttscoff/bunch/bunch-files/frontmatter.md

     <test.snippets#Welcome

 When it runs, the name variable will be replaced with a random name, and the current date will be passed.
-It will update prior to every time it opens.
+It will update every time the Bunch opens.
 This is obviously stupid, as you could have just written a script that said this without populating variables and importing snippets, but it illustrates how dynamic frontmatter can work.

 See [Advanced Scripting]({{ site.baseurl }}/docs/integration/advanced-scripting) for more crazy ideas.